 Steelhead Fishing Guide Service

-Steelhead fishing on the Olympic Peninsula is very popular, these runs bring people from all over the world to catch a steelhead.
-The Olympic Peninsula is known as the the steelhead capital of the world.
+Steelhead fishing on the Olympic Peninsula is very popular.
+These runs attract people from all over the world eager to catch a steelhead.
+In fact, the Olympic Peninsula is known as the the steelhead capital of the world.

-I like to drift bait or yarn balls to entice these fish with light gear.
-I use 12lb on the real and 8lb on the leader and have landed several fish over twenty pounds.
-I also am not against pulling plugs for steelhead either its also effective as my personal largest steelhead was 27lbs on a Dr. Death Tadpoly.
+I like to drift bait or yarn balls, enticing fish with light gear.
+I use 12lb on the reel and 8lb on the leader and have landed several fish over twenty pounds this way.
+I am not against pulling plugs for steelhead either, as my personal, largest steelhead was 27lbs on a Dr. Death Tadpoly.

-Using light gear does have moments, I remember we had a big fish in fast water and the fish was going up stream and I couldn't row up.
-The fish had us all but spooled when I told the client to open his bail on the spinning real.
-He replied what?
-I said open the bail now and he did the fish thought he was loose and came back down stream and we did land it.
+Using light gear does have its moments.
+I remember we had a big fish on in fast water.
+The fish was going up stream and I couldn't row up.
+It had us all but spooled when I told my client to open his bail on the spinning reel.
+He replied "What?".
+I said "Open the bail now" and as he did, the fish thought it was loose and came back down stream and we landed it!
+After taking its measurements, it calculated out to be 26 lbs.

-With its measurements it calculated out be 26lbs.
-I do clean and bag the fish that we do keep.
+I do clean and bag the fish that we keep.

 The best time for the hatchery steelhead is Dec. with a three fish limit.